lizadams/CMAQ-WS/content/5-jupyter-notebook-cmaq/index.en.md

 If you need another spatial domain not covered Sara Farrell can add one in!
 b.
 Showcases colorgrid options
 c.
 Extracts time, projection, species and units from file headers
-d.
-Circles the grid cell and area where the max difference occurs

 3. **General Instructions**